How I Discovered CBD Skincare with Lord Jones

 2 // CBD OIL AND HEMP SEED OIL ARE NOT THE SAME THING

 I honestly thought that CBD oil and hemp seed oil are the same thing, but they’re not.
 While hemp seed oil is a great skin moisturizer, it only contains trace amounts of CBD [or none at all], while CBD oil is rich in cannabidiol, and that’s why it’s more expensive.
 Respectable brands like Lord Jones usually list exactly how much CBD is inside each of their products so you as a consumer can pick accordingly.

-The main benefit of CBD oil lies in its soothing anti-inflammatory properties, which potentially makes it a good choice for skin conditions like redness, puffiness, acne, and breakouts.
-I also read that CBD can be ingested to address internal inflammation, which makes sense.
-Here are the studies I found that dive deeper into the anti-inflammatory potential of CBD:
+The main benefit of topical CBD oil lies in its soothing properties, which potentially makes it a good choice for skin conditions like redness and blemishes, but more research is needed.
+Here are the studies I found that aim to discover if CBD has anti-inflammatory potential:

 - Cannabidiol exerts sebostatic and antiinflammatory effects on human sebocytes.